 Bump depth can go into negative values which will reverse the bump effect.
 Again, make sure that you are using small values for a more subtle bump detail in the texture.

-• solo the texture by clicking on the S button in the top right of a node
+- solo the texture by selecting the 'S' button in the top right of a node

 You can also adjust the amount of detail of a texture by adjusting the repeat UV attributes of a texture in the place 2D node.
 Notice that this texture has had the repeat UV value increased to 30 to create a far finer surface detail than would be possible using the fractal attributes alone.